tanghao-xiaomi/docs/README.md

 - **Recommended Baseline**: We strongly recommend **basing your development on the latest openvela release version** (i.e., Release Tags on the `trunk` branch).
 - **Risk Warning**: The current **`dev` branch** is undergoing rapid iteration with frequent code updates.
 It may be subject to underlying interface changes or temporary instability.
 Therefore, it is **NOT recommended** as a baseline for hardware adaptation.
+- **Self-Validation**: After porting, you can use the community-provided [xTS Test Case Collection (Chinese)](./zh-cn/test_dev_guide/openvela_xts_test_cases.md) for self-validation.
+It covers fundamental capabilities such as the system kernel, driver BSP, filesystem, WiFi, Bluetooth, and audio/video.
+Commands can be copied directly into nsh for execution without writing tests from scratch.
 - **Get Support**: If you have adaptation requirements or encounter technical difficulties, please feel free to **submit an Issue** or contact us via the **WeChat Community**.
 The openvela team is ready to provide the necessary development support.

 ### Version Maintenance Strategy